In This Article

 Both microblading and microfeathering involve needles.
 "Microblading adds tattooed hair strokes to the eyebrow to give the effect of more hair strokes in the brow, whereas lamination is a straightening treatment, which can allow the hairs to relax and sit nearly in your desired style whether it be full and fluffy or sleek and defined," says Marris.

 Eyebrow lamination is a more temporary and affordable way to get your desired brow style.
 Not to mention faster.

 I'm a big fan of the laminated brow look, and as it was my first time, I definitely liked this more refined finish I got at iBrowBar.

 At-home brow lamination involves using a kit with the same kits and bonders, and I can tell you it's pretty easy and quick.
-It's definitely a more affordable alternative, as well as a good option while we are facing some restrictions.
+It's definitely a more affordable alternative, as well as a good option if you need to stay home.
 "DIY brow lamination can be safe if the guidelines and correct protocols are followed and the at-home user performs an allergy patch test prior," Marris advises.

 Potential Side Effects

 While the vegan formula is gentle, it can still irritate your eye area.
 "Don't try it if you have had any kind of reaction to a perming solution or had sensitivity to any of the ingredients in brow lamination products," says Marris.
 It's also expected you may just get a little redness from the threading.